 The L50 PeCOD® Analyzer is applicable for benchtop and portable use, with the incorporation of an external battery and carrying case.
 The L50 weighs less than 7kg and measures 280mm x 210mm x 260mm.
 Its rugged carrying case, equipped with wheels, makes it easy and safe to transport the unit between the field and the laboratory.

-If left sealed in the package, unopened PeCOD sensors have a shelf life of 12 months.
-Once opened and in use, sensors will last for approximately 1 month or 200 samples (whichever comes first).
-However, each sensor is different, so these guidelines may vary slightly across different sensors.
+If left unopened and sealed in the package, PeCOD sensors have a shelf life of 12 months.
+Once opened and in use, sensors can be expected to last for approximately 1 month or 200 samples (whichever comes first).

 New PeCOD Analyzer orders typically include a reagent starter kit providing the consumables to run the PeCOD analysis.
 These kits consist of Electrolyte, Calibrant, and Secondary Standard reagents.
 Electrolyte is the reagent that is mixed with each sample, therefore it is typically the reagent to be used up first, requiring the user to purchase more from MANTECH.
 It is useful to know on average how many samples can be run with the electrolyte provided in the standard reagent starter kits, therefore we provide this information below.

 You will need to know the color operating range of your PeCOD (Adv.
-Blue or Green).
+Blue, Green, Yellow, or Red).
 If you plan to run a single analysis per sample, use the left column for 10mL total volume.
 If you require duplicate or triplicate analysis per sample, use the right column for 20mL total volume.
 Depending on how many samples are run per calibration, these numbers may vary.

 |10mL Total Volume – Single Analysis||20mL Total Volume – Duplicate and Triplicate Analysis|

 |For Green range (1:1):